moldstruct/mc-md/README.md

 userint1 - (default = 1)Alter forcefield.
 If set to zero the everything should run as unmodifed gromacs 4.5.4 (hopefully) userint2 - (default = 1)Do charge transfer.
 Enables the charge transfer module userint3 - (default = 0)Use screened potential.
 Enables Debye shielding (Currently not implemented) userint4 - (default = 0)Read electronic states from file.
-Reads electronic states from file.
-Useful for continued sims (Not well tested, only use if you can confirm validity) userint5 - (default = 0)Enable logging of electronic dynamics.
-Big performance drop due to I/O. Do not use on distributed systems. userint6 - (default = 0)Enable collisional ionization.
+Useful for continued sims (Experimental) userint5 - (default = 0)Enable logging of electronic dynamics.
+Big performance drop due to I/O.
+userint6 - (default = 0)Enable collisional ionization.
 (Not implemented yet).
 Requires collisional data.

 userreal1 - Peak of the gaussian [ps]